WHEN IS A PERMIT REQUIRED?

 - Replacement of non-structural, cosmetic building elements, such as: floor and wall coverings; moldings and trim; cabinets and casework; roof coverings with same materials, etc.

 - Residential accessory buildings that are no more than 12 feet in any dimension.

-- Replacement of plumbing fixtures when the work goes beyond the trap seal.
+- Replacement of plumbing fixtures when the work does not go beyond the trap seal or supply shutoffs.